MehmetOguzhanTor/MehmetOguzhanTor/README.md

 - CS: GO Round Winner Classification (PYTHON)
 - X-WORD NYTimes Crossword Clue Generator (PYTHON)
 - TUBITAK Drone Algorithm for energy-efficient missions

-🌐 **Tech Enthusiast:**

-Actively seeking opportunities to expand knowledge in embedded systems.
-I bring a dynamic approach to team environments, eager to contribute and learn from ongoing projects.

-### Technical Expertise

-- 🐍 **Python:** Proficient in Python programming language, with experience in data analysis, machine learning, and software development.
-I have worked on projects ranging from data analytics to AI-based applications.

-- 🧠 **Deep Learning:** Explored the realm of Deep Learning, including projects involving neural networks, image recognition, and natural language processing.
-I enjoy staying updated with the latest advancements in this field.

 ### Professional Experience